-De La Palma was settled by Absalom Day (1773 – 1839) & his wife Elizabeth (Earhart) Day (1776 – 1843).
-They were one of the original 10 families in Williamsburg who received a plat for settling in the newly formed town.
-Their daughter Mary, born June 28, 1797 was the first child born in Williamsburg.
+De La Palma was founded by Absalom Day (1773 – 1839) Elizabeth (Earhart) Day (1776 – 1843).
+They were one of the original 10 families in Williamsburg & received a land plat for settling there when it was a newly formed town.
+Their daughter Mary, born June 28, 1797, was the first child born in Williamsburg.

-A few years later, sometime around 1800, the Day family moved to a farm next to what is now De La Palma Rd.
-Absalom & Elizabeth ended up with 12 children, most of which married into families from nearby towns & moved away.
-The road into what would become the tiny town of De La Palma provided a good route between Clermont County & that section of rural Brown County.
-In the mid 1800's William Weeks bought the Day's old farm & opened up a post office there.
-It ran from 1850 – 1882 & got De La Palma into the 1883 History Of Brown County as a post office town.
-There was also a one room schoolhouse that operated for a few decades & still stands at the corner of De La Palma Rd. & Bardwell West Rd.
+A few years later, sometime around 1800, the Day family moved to a farm next to Dela Palma Rd.
+Absalom & Elizabeth ended up with 12 children.
+Most of them married into families from nearby towns & moved away.
+The road into what would become the tiny town of De La Palma provided a good traveling route between Clermont County & that section of rural Brown County.
+In the mid 1800s, William Weeks bought the Day farm & opened up a post office there.
+It ran from 1850 – 1882 & helped get De La Palma into the 1883 History Of Brown County as a post office town.
+There was also a one room schoolhouse that operated for a few decades & still stands at the corner of Dela Palma Rd & Bardwell West Rd.

-Absalom & Elizabeth Day are buried with some of their family members & other early families from the area in Price Cemetery (Clermont County).
-It's near the bank of Four Mile Creek on private property next to Ireton Rd. which runs parallel to De La Palma Rd. north of town.
+Absalom & Elizabeth were buried with some of their family members & other early families from the area in Price Cemetery near the bank of Four Mile Creek in Clermont County.
+It’s on private property next to Ireton Rd, which runs parallel to Dela Palma Rd north of town.
 Margaret Malott, the last postmaster in De La Palma is also buried there.
 Her family has a nearby road named after them where their large farm was.

 Higginsport, OH (White Haven) – (1816 – present farming, mill, & river town with less residents than in the past)